 - The taste of water is impaired by chemical disinfection, especially if high concentrations were used to cope with cold conditions or organic material.
 It can be neutralised by adding one knife point of vitamin C (ascorbic acid) powder per litre or commercial neutralisation drops after disinfection is completed.
-Note that after neutralisation there is no disinfecting effect anymore! - Chlorine products lose their effectiveness when exposed to certain environmental influences like sunlight and air.
+The disinfection effect ceases when the chlorine is neutralised! - Chlorine products lose their effectiveness when exposed to certain environmental influences like sunlight and air.
 Thus, they have limited capability of conserving the water for longer periods of time.
 For this purpose, some chlorine products contain silver ions which prevent recontamination.
 Note: There are also water treatment products that only contain silver with no chlorine component (e.g. Micropur® classic).
 Even though silver has a weak disinfection power itself, these products are intended for conservation of water that has already been disinfected and not for initial treatment! - Trihalomethanes (chloroform) have carcinogenic potential which is why there are defined limits for these substances in communal drinking water supplies.
 The risk to health of travellers applying chemical field water disinfection remains unknown.
-However, it can be reasonably assumed that pathogens in water are of far more importance to human health than the levels of trihalomethanes that form at common chlorine dosages during a limited exposure time while travelling [24].
+It can, however, be reasonably assumed that pathogens in water are far more important to human health than the levels of trihalomethanes that form at common chlorine dosages during a limited exposure time when travelling [26].

-• There is evidence presenting certain advantages of using NaDCC over sodium and calcium hypochlorite for water treatment at individual level, even though the mode of action is the same.
-NaDCC is delivered in form of tablets making handling easier and safer than liquid NaOCI which presents the risk of under- or overdosage [29].
+There is evidence presenting certain advantages of using NaDCC over sodium and calcium hypochlorite for water treatment at individual level, even though the mode of action is the same.
+NaDCC is delivered in form of tablets making handling easier and safer than liquid NaOCI which presents the risk of under- or overdosage [30].
 NaDCC tablets have a shelf life of 5 years while NaOCI liquid should be used up within 6 months.
 Due to its chemical composition NaDCC produces less by-products and has a slight buffering capacity for higher pH values.
-However, there is no official recommendation yet indicating a preference for NaDCC.
+However, there is not yet an official recommendation indicating a preference for NaDCC.